Parallel-NetCDF/E3SM-IO/utils/README.md

 ---

 ## bpstat
-**bpstat** counts the size of attributes and variables in an ADIOS2 BP3 file.
-If the target file is a sub-file, user should specify the directory name without the .dir extension.
+**bpstat** counts and displays the size of attributes and variables in an ADIOS2 BP3 file.
+If the input path name is a folder containing sub-files, the path name should be without the .dir extension.

-* Command-line options of `datstat`:
+* Command-line options of `bpstat`:
   ```
-  % ./datstat -h
+  % ./bpstat -h
-  Usage: ./datstat [OPTION]...
+  Usage: ./bpstat [OPTION]...
          -v    Verbose mode
          -h    Print help
-         FILE  Name of BP file to be analyzed
+         path  Name of BP file or folder to be analyzed
   ```

 * Example run:
   ```
-  % ./datstat -d ./f_case_h0.bp
+  % ./bpstat ./f_case_h0.bp
   Num subfiles: 1
   Num variables: 1203
   Total variable size: 17115880